Discover More Programs

 Prepare for tests and applications

-Students must provide transcripts confirming that they completed a bachelor’s degree from an accredited college or university.
+Application requirements vary by school and program.
+Students will usually need to provide transcripts confirming that they completed a bachelor’s degree from an accredited college or university.
 Schools may also have minimum requirements for undergraduate GPA.
 Other common requirements include one or more letters of recommendation, a resume, and a personal statement explaining why you want to earn this degree.
 GRE scores may also be required.

 Select your program

 When selecting a program, carefully consider all the features of each one.
 Decide which elements are most important to you, and make a list, in order of preference, of the programs you’d like to enroll in.
-It’s a good idea to submit applications to all the schools on your list.
-Then, from your letters of acceptance, choose the school that’s highest on your list.
+It’s a good idea to submit applications to all the schools on your list to improve your odds of acceptance.

 Determine how you’ll pay for your degree